 Future Applications.

 This small volume bioassay provides a rapid screening method for microalgae by combining a microtiter plate format with WATER-PAM fluorometry.
-Examples of future applications are various, and would include Imaging PAM fluorometry, which provides insight into cell-cell variation of PSII health within a population as it performs PAM fluorometry on individual cells24.
+Examples of future applications are various, and could include Imaging PAM fluorometry, which provides insight into cell-cell variation of PSII health within a population as it performs PAM fluorometry on individual cells24.
 The bioassay can also be combined with microscopy and flow cytometry as previously discussed.
 Another combination with the potential to provide further insight is cell staining for flow cytometry and microscopy to elucidate morphological variation within subpopulations of the algal culture.

 ACKNOWLEDGMENTS: